jpmcWorkers/jpmcWorkers.github.io/docs/mgr.md

 use malicious compliance, bureaucratic slowdowns, and feigned ignorance to defend the union.

 Every action that upper management plans to use against the union will require action from their subordinates: that’s you.
-You can choose to willfully misinterpret those requests, interpret them excessively specifically, or even use the bureaucracy inherent in the system against it.
+**You can choose** to willfully misinterpret those requests, interpret them excessively specifically, or even use the bureaucracy inherent in the system against it.
-A careful examination of almost any request can find loopholes that can be exploited while giving yourself a valid excuse.
+A careful examination of almost any request can find loopholes to exploit while giving yourself a valid excuse.
 This shouldn’t be overused as it could result in negative impacts to yourself, but it can be done with a certain regularity depending on your own specific circumstances.

-Naturally, **all of these require careful consideration** of your own needs and leadership structure, but these can be a starting point to work from.
+Naturally, **all of these require careful consideration** of your own needs and leadership structure, but this should provide a starting point to work from.